 Stroke is a leading cause of disability and death in the United States.
 About 795,000 people in the U.S. have a stroke each year.
 A stroke occurs when blood flow to a portion of the brain is interrupted, preventing oxygen and nutrients from reaching brain tissue; ischemic strokes, the most common type, are usually caused by a blood clot obstructing an artery leading to the brain.
-Elevated blood pressure is the chief risk factor for stroke; elevated blood pressure accounts for 62% of strokes.1,2 There have been countless studies on dietary factors and their relationship to stroke risk; within the past few years, new meta-analyses have strengthened these dietary links to stroke.
+Elevated blood pressure is the chief risk factor for stroke; elevated blood pressure accounts for 62% of strokes.1,2 There have been countless studies on dietary factors and their relationship to stroke risk; meta-analyses have strengthened these dietary links to stroke.
 In particular, higher fiber intake is associated with reduced risk, and higher red and processed meat intake is associated with increased risk.

 Fiber and stroke:

 Fiber and fiber-rich foods are known to be beneficial for colon health and healthy blood glucose regulation.
 For stroke prevention, the blood pressure-lowering effects of fiber and fiber-rich foods are thought to be primarily responsible.
 Elevated blood pressure is the primary risk factor for stroke, and greater intake of high-fiber foods (like beans) is consistently linked to lower blood pressure.3 Foods that are higher in fiber tend to have a lower glycemic load, which limits the rise in insulin after a meal; elevated insulin levels contribute to elevated blood pressure.
 Also, high-fiber foods are usually rich in phytochemicals and minerals like potassium and magnesium, which help to keep blood pressure in a healthy range.4-10 In addition to reducing blood pressure, high fiber foods improve several factors relevant to atherosclerotic plaque formation, such as cholesterol and triglyceride levels.11-13